-Where an individual who has been unemployed for 15 months and has been in receipt of jobseekers benefit, jobseekers allowance or a one parent family credit, and where that individual starts a new business, the individual is entitled to claim relief from income tax on the first two years of trading capped at a value of ${\rm \& 40,000~per}$ annum.
-USC and PRSI will continue to be payable.
+Where an individual, who has been unemployed for 15 months and has been in receipt of jobseeker benefit, jobseeker allowance or a one parent family credit, starts a new business, he/she is entitled to claim relief from income tax on the first two years of trading capped at a value of €40,000 per annum.
+USC and PRSI continue to be payable.

-The new business must commence during the period 1 January 2014 to 31 December 2016, but will exclude trades previously carried on by other people to which the qualifying person has succeeded, or activities which were previously carried on by other people.
+The new business must commence during the period 25 October 2013 to 31 December 2018, but excludes trades previously carried on by other people to which the qualifying person has succeeded, or activities which were previously carried on by other people.

-The qualifying period is a period of 24 months from commencement of business, it applies for the year of assessment falling wholly or partly in qualifying periods and not therefore in the first 2 years of assessment.
+The qualifying period is a period of 24 months from commencement of business.